drteeth/elixir-es-cqrs/slides.md

 ???

+# Do queries which return the current state

+# Or perform an action that changes that state, not both at the same time

 ---
 class: middle

 # What is Event sourcing?
 > "It’s just a left fold over the history of events!" -- Neckbeard McGee

+???

+# Okay...

 ---
 class: middle